 Instructions:

-Toast your bread and fry your egg.
-Assemble the sandwich with the egg and cheese.
+Toast your bread & fry your egg.
+Assemble the s&wich with the egg & cheese.

-Pancakes and Waffles: A Weekend Treat on a Weekday Budget
+Pancakes & Waffles: A Weekend Treat on a Weekday Budget

 You don’t need a fancy mix to enjoy pancakes or waffles.
-Making them from scratch is surprisingly simple and much more economical.
+Making them from scratch is surprisingly simple & much more economical.

 Recipe 1: Basic Pancake Mix